For flooding or tree emergencies, call (415) 485-3375 or (415) 485-3372. For all other emergencies dial 911.

 Be Prepared for Flooding

-The Department of Public Works has begun preparing for a wet winter, which includes stockpiling sandbags and other supplies to respond to emergencies, inspecting catch basins and removing leaves from storm drains.
-The City removes over 100 tons of leaves each year, but we still need your help to keep storm drains clear.
+We do all that we can to prepare for wet winters, such as stockpiling sandbags and other supplies to respond to emergencies, inspecting catch basins and removing leaves from storm drains.
+We remove over 100 tons of leaves each year, but we still need your help to keep storm drains clear.

 To help keep yourself and others safe, follow these tips: